Portland Parenting Time ("Visitation") Attorney

 To ensure that a child has frequent and continuing contact with each parent, every divorce, legal separation, and paternity judgment involving child custody must include a “parenting plan.”

 Many parenting plans also include a provision that parenting time can be changed at any time upon the agreement of both parties.
-Parenting plans can and should be tailored to children’s and parent’s needs.
+Parenting plans can and should be tailored to the needs of the child first, and the parents' needs second.
 Ideally, parents should work together in a spirit of cooperation to develop a parenting plan that is in the children’s best interests.

-Peter will work with you and with your spouse’s lawyer to develop a parenting plan that is the best fit for your family following your divorce.
-Or, if you already have a divorce judgment in place, Peter can help you determine when and if a modification of parenting time is appropriate, and, if necessary, will work with you to prepare documents to ask the court for a modification of the parenting time provisions of a prior judgment or parenting plan.
+Peter will work with you and with the opposing party's lawyer to develop a parenting plan that is the best fit for your family.
+If you already have a parenting plan in place, Peter can help you determine whether a modification of parenting time is appropriate, and, if necessary, will work with you to prepare documents to ask the court for a modification of the parenting time provisions of a prior judgment.

 Other times, parents may simply have serious disagreements about what custodial arrangement and parenting plan are in a child’s best interests.
 Lawyers are required by ethical rules to “zealously” represent their clients.
 What that word means, however, may take on a very different meaning when a child’s best interests are at issue.